gazebosim/sdf_tutorials/composition/proposal.md

 class sdf::InterfaceModel {
   /// \param[in] name The *local* name (no nesting, e.g. "::").
+  ///   If this name contains "::", an error will be raised.
   /// \param[in] canonical_link_frame The "grounding frame" for the canonical
   ///   link.
 If nullptr, this will be set to the first registered
   ///   grounding frame.
 If not nullptr, this will be registered using